 Mental Health Partnership

 The Center for Community Health Partnership and Research is committed to continuing to promote conversations on mental health improvement and progress through research and practice.
-The Institute for Public Health and other community partners support the St. Louis Partnership for a Healthy St. Louis.
+The Institute for Public Health and other community partners support the St. Louis Partnership for a Healthy Community.
 The partnership is working to improve behavioral health outcomes for the community and reduce the burden of substance abuse.

 St. Louis Area Violence Prevention Commission